Our Dedicated Team

 Philip grew up as a humble small town boy in Ghana, West Africa.
 He is the founder and the International Program Director of World Partners for Development-Ghana (WPDG).
 He obtained his Master's degree in Business Technologies from the George Washington University in Washington DC, USA.
 He studied Civil Engineering at the University of Science & Technology in Ghana.
 To help create more preventive awareness on the Covid-19 pandemic, Phil studied and obtained a Certificate in Fighting COVID-19 with Epidemiology from the John Hopkins University, USA.
 Phil also holds an executive level certificate in Planning and Design of Sanitation Systems and Technologies from the Swiss Federal Institute of Technology.

-Being World Partners for Development-Ghana's International Program Director, Philip articulates to stakeholders and international volunteers, WPDG's unique guiding philosophy and value proposition.
-Prior to his leadership at WPDG, Phil worked with ISODEC as a Regional Engineer on World Bank-Ghana Government Rural Water & Sanitation Projects in Ghana.
+Prior to his leadership at WPDG, Phil worked with ISODEC as a Regional Engineer on World Bank and the Ghana Government Rural Water & Sanitation Projects in Ghana.
 With great passion to serve humanity, he has worked in the strategic development of many nonprofit organizations.
-He also has been an active volunteer since childhood with service organizations ranging from Rotary International to Red Cross.
+He has also been an active volunteer with service organizations ranging from Rotary International to Red Cross.

-As a Civil Engineer and a Business Technologist, Phil has deep understanding and skills in social innovative programs, including: Solar Light Technology, Microflush Toilet Technology, Water and Sanitation, Capacity Building, Business Management, and Innovative Social Enterprise.
+His educational background and work experience in the non-profit sector have led him to embark on various projects with a specific focus on Microflush Toilet Technology, Water and Sanitation, Capacity Building, Business Management, and Innovative Social Enterprise.
 He therefore, effectively provides innovative technical assistance to WPDG and other organizations to ensure 21st Century sustainable programs that impact society.